aglabx/OantigenMiner/README.md

 Nikita Vaulin <br />
 *Independent researches form Glasgo* <br /><br />
 **Supervisor:** <br />
-Polina Kuchur, [*chesnokova@scamt-itmo.ru*](mailto:chesnokova@scamt-itmo.ru), <br /> *Applied Genomics Laboratory, SCAMT Institute, ITMO University, 191002 Saint-Petersburg, Russia*
+Polina Kuchur, [*chesnokova@scamt-itmo.ru*](mailto:chesnokova@scamt-itmo.ru), <br /> *Applied genomics laboratory, ITMO University, Saint-Petersburg, Russia*

 ## Overview

-O-antigens are glycoprotein bacterial cell surfaces components.
-Increasing attention has recently been paid to the search and analysis of O-antigens, as they are important in bacterial identification,epidemiological studies and vaccines development.
-Here we introduce **WOOF** an automatic pipeline for O-antigens operons search and visualization
+O-antigens are glycoprotein components on bacterial cell surfaces.
+Recently, there has been increasing attention paid to searching and analyzing O-antigens due to their importance in bacterial identification, epidemiological studies, and vaccine development.
+Here we introduce **WOOF**, an automatic pipeline for searching and visualizing O-antigen operons.

 ## Installation